zhixuhao/unet/README.md

 ### Data

-[Provided data](http://brainiac2.mit.edu/isbi_challenge/) you can download the train and test data from this server. you can also find data in the data folder.
+The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/), and I've downloaded it and done the pre-processing.

-### Pre-processing
+You can find it in folder data/membrane.

-The images are 3-D volume tiff, you should transfer the stacks into images first.
+### Data augmentation

 The data for training contains 30 512*512 images, which are far not enough to feed a deep learning neural network.
+I use a module called ImageDataGenerator in keras.preprocessing.image to do data augmentation.

-To do data augumentation, an image deformation method was used, which was implemented in C++ using opencv.
+See dataPrepare.ipynb and data.py for detail.

 ### Model